amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Solutions:**
 For a user to find an organization in the dropdown menu, do the following:
 - Ensure that the user has full organization admin rights.
-Read-only and/or network admins cannot see their organization.
+Read-only and network admins cannot see their organization.
 - Ensure that the application has been integrated.
 If the application has been integrated, navigate to **organization** > **integrations** > **my integrations**.
 Revoke access to the application and try integrating the application once again.

 **Issue 2**: "An error has occurred: The requested redirect URI is malformed or doesn't match the client redirect URI.

-**Solution**: Verify if the redirect URI in the request is different from the redirect URIs registered in the application registry.
+**Solution**: Check whether the redirect URI in the request is different from the redirect URIs registered in the application registry.

 **Issue 3**: Client authentication failed error.
-"An error has occurred: Client authentication failed due to unknown client, no client authentication included, or unsupported authentication method.."
+"An error has occurred: Client authentication failed due to an unknown client, no client authentication included, or unsupported authentication method.."

-**Solution**: Verify if the client ID in the request is correct.
+**Solution**: Check whether the client ID in the request is correct.

 ### Errors Returned to the Redirect URI